 This course will consider the scientist's role in courtroom testimony, communication of scientific data to the general public, courtroom demeanor, trial preparation, and mock trial experiences.
 Topics pertinent to employment and active participation in the forensic science community will also be discussed.
-Prerequisite: Senior standing in forensic science program or permission of department chair, SP 203
+Prerequisite: Senior standing in forensic science program or permission of the Department Chair, SP 203